Education Programme

 It is aimed at 10-14 year old students,all facilitated by at least two Rotoroa Island educators.

-The cost is $40 per student.
-We are able to offer this significantly subsidised rate thanks to the generous support of the Jenkins Foundation, Kiowa Charitable Trust, and Simon & Angela Plowman.
-This Includes the cost of the ferry, however the transport to the ferry terminal is not included..
+The cost is $40 per student, including the ferry to the island with Explore Group.
+We are able to offer this significantly subsidised rate thanks to the generous support of the Jenkins Foundation, Kiowa Charitable Trust, Due Drop, and Neil & Annette Plowman.
+This Includes the cost of the ferry, however the transport to the ferry terminal is not included.

 A 1:6 ratio, adult to student is required.